Knowledge base

 - Click on Logs in the left sidebar menu.

-- From the dropdown menu, select an email address (by default, it is the first address of Service Mail that is selected).
+- From the dropdown menu, select an email address (by default, it is the first address of the Mail Service that is selected).

 - Choose to view the logs of sent or received emails, and set the date and time: